sixstepsaway/Sims-4-CC-Sorter/README.md

 - Your Sims 2 mods are named stupid things and you want to rename them all so you know what you're doing.
 - You want to organize all your CC according to time period or style.
 - You want to know which meshes don't have textures and vice versa and take those files out.
+- You want to manage Sims 2, Sims 3 and Sims 4 all in the same place.
+- You make CC or mods and need a clean environment to test your CC or mods out in, but don't want to lose your saves or usual set-up.
+- You want to be able to track which mods you've updated and which you haven't.

 ## Current Capabilities